uninstallio/android-sdk/README.md

 ##### 2) In-App Events -
- Pass the In App events using the below help code snippet.
+ You could pass the In App events using the following code snippet.

  ```
  UninstallAnalytics.with(MainActivity.this).track("Viewed Product", new Properties().putValue("Shirt", "Shirt_ID"));